Kkrinch/SelfAssessment/Skills/JavaScript.md

   - IIFE
   - global
   - globalThis
-  - window: 👂 heard
+  - window: 🖐️ used
   - getters and setters
   - __proto__
   - prototype: 👂 heard
   - equality operators
-  - logical operators: 🖐️ used
+  - logical operators
   - bitwise operators
   - ternary operator
-  - void: 👂 heard
+  - void: 🖐️ used
   - yield
   - await
   - template literal
   - strict mode: 🖐️ used
   - delete
   - in
-  - super
+  - super: 🖐️ used
-  - Symbol
+  - Symbol: 🖐️ used
   - Reflect
 - Statements
   - if: 🖐️ used
   - while: 🖐️ used
   - do..while: 🖐️ used
   - for: 🖐️ used
-  - for..in
+  - for..in: 🖐️ used
   - for..of
   - for await
   - throw
   - break: 🖐️ used
   - continue
-  - import: 👂 heard
+  - import: 🖐️ used
-  - export: 👂 heard
+  - export: 🖐️ used
   - label
   - try..catch
-  - switch: 👂 heard
+  - switch: 🖐️ used
   - class: 👂 heard
   - new Error
   - with